benjyongzh/where-atm-sg/README.md

 ## To-do list

 - Place Detail required?
-To get proper address and therefore distance and directions(?)
+To get proper address and directions(?)
 - Paginate to top 5 or 10 relevant results
 - Loading animations for buttons and lists
+- Display error messages

 ## Problem